UltimateSoftware/surge/README.md

 query the aggregate state KTable by aggregate ID to initialize with the most up to date state before processing the command as normal.

+### Recommended Configurations

+#### Aggregate idle timeout
+Under the hood, we're using a Kafka Streams KTable to index aggregate state.
+The KTable performs a flush every `KAFKA_STREAMS_COMMIT_INTERVAL_MS` milliseconds (default 3000).
+This flush notifies the stateful producer actor that an aggregate state in the KTable is completely up to date.
+It is therefore recommended to keep aggregates in memory for at least this long, that way they are not impacted by the KTable flush delay.
+The aggregate timeout can be configured with `AGGREGATE_ACTOR_IDLE_TIMEOUT` and defaults to `30 seconds`.

 ## Running